margoparks/2020/README.md

 </ul>

 ### What I'll Have to Learn
-I will have to learn Javascript and become more acquainted with front-end design to make the user experience as appealing as possible.
-I will also have to learn to use social media APIs to allow users to share their research on their social media profiles.
+I will have to learn Javascript and become more acquainted with front-end design to make the user experience as appealing snd efficient as possible.
+I will also have to learn to connect to APIs so I can use social media APIs to allow users to share their research on their social media profiles and Google Civic to query information about the candidates.

 ### Project Tracker
 https://trello.com/b/2EUN5cdv/2020